How Much Does it Cost to Build a Swimming Pool?An in-depth guide to the cost of building and installing a swimming pool

 Watch our video to learn more:

 For indoor pools, you have a more complex range of factors in the cost including extending or altering your home in order to hold the pool, as well as paying for the pool itself.
 Generally, the building and alteration costs to your home will cost anywhere from £800 to £2,000 per square metre, while the cost of the pool will be around £1,500 to £3,000 per square metre.

 You’ll also need to consider issues such as air handling within the pool room and the pool cover.
 A medium spec pool around the size of 40 square metres inside a building could cost somewhere in region of £180,000.

 There are a broader variety of options for outside pools, although you don’t need to factor in building costs, so it can be much cheaper.
-At Compass Pools we specialise in ceramic pools, but we have attempted to give a full overview of all of the types available and the kind of costs you can expect.
+At Compass Pools, we specialise in ceramic pools, but we have attempted to give a full overview in this guide of all of the types available and the kind of costs you can expect.

 20 Year WarrantySupported by the best guarantees in the industry, Compass Pools Carbon Ceramic Shells have a 20 Year Warranty